Saaaaaage/data-explorer/README.md

 ![fields](docs/images/fields.png)

-The fields are determined by the first row of the CSV file, which are separated into dimensions (ways to slice up data) and metrics (values that can be aggregated).
+The first row of the CSV file determines the fields to display, which are separated into dimensions (ways to slice up data) and metrics (values that can be aggregated).

 ![data](docs/images/raw_csv.png)